UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Missing the 1000 kWh usage target for a bill credit can result in a significantly higher electricity bill.

-Providers heavily market the 1000 kWh bill credit plan because 1,000 kWh is a commonly used benchmark in advertised average-price tables.
-They advertise an incredibly low price, like 9.9 cents per kWh, but that number only exists if the discount perfectly applies.
-This pricing strategy represents one of the most common electricity teaser rates.
+Providers heavily market the 1000 kWh bill credit plan because 1,000 kWh is the most commonly used benchmark in advertised average-price tables across shopping portals.
+They proudly broadcast an incredibly low price — like 9.9 cents per kWh — but that number only exists as a reality if the discount perfectly applies.
 The underlying base rate might actually sit closer to 16 cents per kWh.
-If your home only uses 999 kWh, that generous credit never triggers, and your monthly statement can be noticeably higher because the discount doesn’t apply.

-Missing the target by a single kilowatt-hour dramatically shifts the financial reality.
+Missing the target by a single kilowatt-hour dramatically shifts your financial reality.
 To avoid falling into this trap, you need to see exactly how the numbers play out across different property sizes.
 Below is a simplified, hypothetical breakdown showing why hitting the exact sweet spot matters.
 Please note that this example excludes standard charges like TDU delivery fees, taxes, and monthly base fees, which vary by utility territory and plan.

 Simulated Bill Credit Math (Hypothetical Example)